ioBroker/ioBroker.docs/docs/zh-cn/adapterref/iobroker.enocean/README.md

       ],
-      "autocreate": false,         //false if the device needs additional steps for teachin "teachin_method": "none",    //filter for automated teachin telegrams "id_offset": true,           //not all devices checks if the telegram whether it is for them "broadcast": false,          //true if the receiver id has to be ffffffff.
+      "autocreate": false,         //false if the device needs additional steps for teachin "teachin_method": "none",    //filter for automated teachin telegrams "id_offset": true,           //not all devices checks if the telegram whether it is for them.
+Not applicable where teachin_method is 4BS.
+      "broadcast": false,          //true if the receiver id has to be ffffffff.
 This is used for virtual devices like a switch.
       "help": {                    //a step by step instruction how to add the device.
         "en": {